bright/new-www/content/jobs/fullstack-developer.md

 ## job description

-We are looking now for a  **Senior Fullstack Developer** who has already had experience with web development, knows how to build Cloud Platform projects and is not afraid of touching new technologies.
+We are looking now for a  **Senior Fullstack Developer** who has already had experience with web development and is not afraid of touching new technologies.
 What counts are your general analytical, programming and communication skills.

 ## what we would like to see

 * at least 3-4 years of commercial programming experience (including min.
 2 years in backend development)
 * very good knowledge of TypeScript/JavaScript
-* deep working experience with Node.js
+* deep working experience with Node.js and React
 * strong problem solving attitude and open mind
 * positive approach to work and new challenges
-* advanced level of English (written and spoken)
+* advanced level of English and Polish (written and spoken)

 ## we would also appreciate if you have

 * familiarity with AWS or other Cloud providers
-* experience with development in React
+* familiarity with Agile methodologies

-## how we work

-Our team decide which technologies we use in projects.
-We pay special attention to selecting the appropriate technology stack that will not only support the client’s solution, but will also give us opportunities to develop and grow.

-*CORE PROGRAMMING LANGUAGES:*  TypeScript, JavaScript, Kotlin, Swift, Java

-*PLATFORMS:* iOS, Android, Frontend, Backend, Blockchain

-*METHODOLOGIES:* Pair Programming, TDD, Continuous integration, Code review

-## what you will find in our Bright Team
+## **what you will find in our Bright Team 🧡**

-* international projects for such organisation as United Nations or Parity
-* flat structure and a great impact on the key project decisions
+* continuous feedback culture and 1:1 meetings
+* clear career path with
-* flexible schedule and remote work possibility
+* flexible working hours and remote work possibility
-* mentoring program and regular 1:1 meetings
-* continuous feedback culture and open communication
+* 20-26 paid days off + Polish bank holidays
-* MultiSport and private medical package
+* MultiSport card and private medical package (Compensa)
-* company library with an extra budget for professional books
-* good equipment: MacBook and additional accessories
+* good equipment: we provide you with MacBook and additional accessories
+* internal workshops and dev's meetings
+* extra budget for training and library with professional books
-* Bright Day once a month for non-project stuff
+* one extra day for non-project stuff each month
-* weekly sport classes and in-house yoga time
+* regular sports classes (running, biking, swimming) and yoga Fridays
-* office in Gdańsk Wrzeszcz with a parking space nearby
-* team retreats once a quarter and lunch roulette initiative
+* board games evenings, weekly lunch initiative, team retreats once a quarter
-* board games evenings

-Sound interesting?
-Send us your CV or share your LinkedIn profile and we will arrange a meeting to get to know each other better.

-In case you have any questions, drop a line at jobs@bright.dev.

-## HOPE TO SEE YOU ON OUR BRIGHT BOARD SOON!🧡